gilt/ubar/README.md

 ubar.render();
 ````
 **On the window:**
 If you muuuuuust set UBAR to the window (its strongly suggest you don't), UBAR will work there too.
-Copy /dist/ubar.browserified.full.js or dist/ubar.browserified.min.js to your project folder.
-Add a script tag to your html page for UBAR and UBAR will then be avalible on the window.
+Copy dist/ubar.browserified.full.js or dist/ubar.browserified.min.js to your project folder.
+Add a script tag to your html page for UBAR and UBAR will then be available on the window.
 ````
 var ubarInstance = window.ubar.init();